Masters of rock: Climbers smash El Capitan's climb record

 Yosemite is mecca for climbers around the world because of its vast array of beautiful soaring granite walls and peaks.
 El Cap, though, looms largest and offers 58 distinct routes.
 The Nose is the best known and typically takes accomplished climbers four or five days.

-"It's a very complicated route," said Daniel Duane, author of the book "El Capitan: Historic Feats and Radical Routes." ''It meanders all over the place and it has pendulum swings and bolt ladders and there are little variations where you can go this way and instead of that way, so there's a ton trickery involved in shaving off time."
+"It's a very complicated route," said Daniel Duane, author of the book "El Capitan." ''It meanders all over the place and it has pendulum swings and bolt ladders and there are little variations where you can go this way and instead of that way, so there's a ton of trickery involved in shaving off time."

 Speed can come with a devastating price.
 Climbers are roped together for safety, and they clip their lifeline into protective pieces that they place in cracks along the way to catch them if they fall.
 But the amount of gear in a race against the clock is pared to the bare minimum to save weight, and climbers sometimes move in tandem with neither anchored to the rock.

-The two expert climbers killed Saturday were speed climbing El Cap's Freeblast route in tandem when one fell and pulled the other 1,000 feet to their deaths, according to reports.
+The two expert climbers killed Saturday were speed climbing in that manner on El Cap's Freeblast route when one fell and pulled the other 1,000 feet (305 meters) to their deaths.

-Caldwell took 60-foot and 100-foot falls during the three weeks of practice runs and record attempts but was uninjured, said photographer Austin Siadak, who has been shooting video of the team for a documentary.
+Caldwell took 60-foot (18-meter) and 100-foot (30.5-meter) falls during practice runs but was uninjured, said photographer Austin Siadak, who has been shooting video of the team for a documentary.

 "It was pretty scary because it was such a gargantuan fall," Siadak said of the larger fall.
 "I saw him hurtling upside down through the air and then bouncing on the end of the rope."

-But once Caldwell came to a rest, he quickly regained his composure, chalked up his hands and swung back over to a crack that he could climb back up.
+But once Caldwell came to a rest, he chalked up his hands, swung over to a crack and resumed his upward progress.

-In 35 years of climbing, Florine's worst injury until this year was when crashed into a rock wall and knocked out a tooth.
-Last month, he was climbing the Nose in a day with a friend and took a short fall that broke both his legs and had to be rescued by helicopter.

-Florine, 54, has been at the forefront of chasing the speed record, but he noted that the fastest climbers are still covering just over 20 feet (6 meters) a minute.
-Sport climbers who sprint up short walls in competition can cover triple that distance in 5 seconds.

-Big wall climbing, of course, is another beast entirely.
-It takes a different type of endurance and composure to ascend 32 rope lengths with nothing but open air below.

-Honnold, 32, and Caldwell, 39, are arguably the biggest stars of rock climbing now with multiple accomplishments together, with others and, in the case of Honnold, on his own.
+Honnold, 32, and Caldwell, 39, are arguably the biggest stars of rock climbing with multiple accomplishments.

-Caldwell and Kevin Jorgeson earned fame outside alpine circles in 2015 when they were the first to climb one of the world's hardest route on El Cap, using nothing to assist their 19-day ascent and only ropes and gear to protect against a fall.
+Caldwell and Kevin Jorgeson earned fame in 2015 on the first ascent of El Cap's Dawn Wall, one of the world's hardest routes, using nothing to assist their 19-day climb and only ropes and gear to protect against a fall.

-Honnold holds the honor of being the only person to have climbed El Cap solo without a rope or any protection, a perilous feat that earned him widespread praise and also criticism for being reckless.
+Honnold is the only person to have climbed El Cap solo without a rope or any protection, a perilous feat that earned him widespread praise and also criticism for being reckless.

 The two climbers represent a sort of "dream team" from a generation who honed their craft in rock gyms and "are showing up in the outdoors with a radically different ability level than they used to," Duane said.

 "At one level it's hard to imagine, gosh, how could anybody get better than those guys?"
 Duane said.
-"Yet sports move that way and they keep moving and they never stop moving.
-Climbing is a lot further along than it was 30 years ago on that curve toward athletic maturity.
-But I don't think it's anywhere near the outer limits."
+"Yet sports move that way and they keep moving and they never stop moving."

 Copyright 2018 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.